 Temperament: Unchallenging.
-The Scott ish is a sweet-tempered, affectionate cat and enjoys being with people.
+The Scottish Fold is a sweet-tempered, affectionate cat and enjoys being with people.

 GENERAL DESCRIPTION: The Scottish Fold occurred as a spontaneous mutation in farm cats in Scotland.
-All bona-fide Scottish trace their pedigree to Susie, the first fold-ear cat discovered by the founders of the breed, William and Mary Ross, The Breed was subsequently established by outcrosses to both pedigreed breeds and domestic cats in the United States.
-One word can describe the Scottish and that is ROUND in every sense of the word.
-Round head, body, eyes, and feet.
-The Scottish Fold is best known for its distinctive ears and large, round eyes, which give it a sweet, open expression.
-They retain a kittenish expression their entire life.
-The shorthair is medium in size with a plush, dense coat, The longhair has the same standard as the Shorthair Fold/Straight with the exception of the coat, which is semi-long and stands away from the body.
-However, the longhain gives the breed a somewhat softer overall look.
-The Scottish Straight is identical with the same sweet open expression but with straight ears.
+All bonafide Scottish trace their pedigree to Susie, the first fold-ear cat discovered by the founders of the breed, William and Mary Ross.
+The Breed was subsequently established by outcrosses to both pedigreed breeds and domestic cats in the United States.
+One word can describe the Scotthe word.
+Round head, body, eyes, and its distinctive ears and large, round eyes, by which give it a sweet, open expression.
+They retain a "kittenish" expression their entire life.
+The shorthair is medium in size with a plush, dense coat.
+The longhair has the same standard as the Shorthair Fold/Straight with the exception of the coat, which is semi-long and stands away from the body.
+However, the longhair gives the breed a somewhat softer overall look.
+The Scottish Straight is identical with that same sweet open expression but with straight ears.

-ALLOWANCES: Seasonal changes in coat length and texture for the longhair fold/straight.
+ALLOWANCES: Seasonal changes in fold.
 Lockets.